nerves-project/nerves/docs/Systems.md

 ## Anatomy of a Nerves System

-Nerves system dependencies are a collection of configurations to be fed into the the system build platform.
+Nerves system dependencies are a collection of configurations to be fed into the system build platform.
 Currently, Nerves systems are all built using the Buildroot platform.
 The project structure of a Nerves system is as follows: